nkrpradhan/react-webpack/readme.md

-# Steps to create react app with webpack
+# Steps to create a basic react app with webpack

  - Install react and react-dom <br> npm install react react-dom